Honopū Valley: History

 Honopū Valley and Beach sit along the northwest shore of the Hawaiian island of Kauaʻi, on the Na Pali coast.
 The valley is isolated and not easily accessible except by water.
 No landing of any aircraft or boat is allowed in Honopū Valley or on its beach, so visitors must swim from an offshore boat or from neighboring Kalalau Beach.

-The valley, because of the mystery surrounding the exodus of the people who lived there until the mid-19th century, is sometimes called "the valley of the lost tribe."
+The valley, because of the mystery surrounding the exodus of the people who lived there until the mid-19th century, is sometimes called the "valley of the lost tribe."
 In 1922, visiting archaeologists found several skulls thought to be primitive, pre-Hawaiian people.
 Later studies of the valley and its artifacts determined all of its residents were clearly Hawaiian, but the erroneous legend endures.

-As the valley is so hidden and isolated, it is believed to be spiritual: it is a place of temples and burial grounds, and the source of many Hawaiian legends and myths.
+As the valley is hidden and isolated, it is believed to be spiritual: it is a place of temples and burial grounds, and the source of multiple Hawaiian legends and myths.
 The burial site for the local chiefs was located on the surrounding cliffs.
 It was believed that once a chief died, his bones held a supernatural power, and if found by others they could be used against the chief's tribe.
 When chiefs died, their bones were collected and taken to the cliffs, and the warrior who transported the bones had to die in order to ensure the secrecy of the location of the bones.

-In 1983 3 people from a sailboat while climbing up the arch discovered a skeleton while exploring the valley that led to the source of waterfall that fell on the beach.
-A skull and vertebrae were eroding out of the soil and the vertebrae were rolling down the incline from the steep location.
-Many unfortunate actions occurred after this exploration, including the close call of the sailboat being blown onto the rocks that the 3 explorers had anchored on Honopu Bay.
+The land on Honopū Valley is highly fertile; wild fruit, such as guava and grapefruit, grow there.

-The land on Honopū Valley is highly fertile; a castaway could survive there simply on the large amount of wild fruit, such as guavas and grapefruit, that grows along its coast.
+On June 16, 1983, a US Navy Lockheed P-3 Orion BuNo 152720, tail coded YB-06, from VP-1 at NAS Barbers Point crashed during low clouds and fog into the ridge between the Honopu and Kalalau valleys, killing all 14 on board.